Best mirrorless cameras of 2022

 Best mirrorless camera with in-body image stabilization (IBIS): Canon EOS R 5

 Although it’s a little pricey, the full-frame Canon EOS R5 delivers excellent stabilization—up to 8 stops in combination with Canon IS lenses.
 Other impressive parameters include speedy (and accurate) autofocus and tracking thanks to its Dual Pixel CMOS AF II system.
-It’s dust and -resistant to withstand the rigors of photography and comes equipped with dual memory card slots, including a CFexpress.
+It’s dust and -resistant to withstand the rigors of outdoor photography and comes equipped with dual memory card slots, including a CFexpress.

 If you don’t need the 45-megapixel resolution and super-high-res video chops found in the R5, the Canon EOS R6 offers many of the same in terms of focusing and stabilization with a more reasonable 20-megapixel resolution and matching SD card memory slots.